SJLennon/IBM-i-RPG-Free-CLP-Code/5250_Subfile/README.md

 ## General Notes

 Some of the programs use /Include statements, which are found in the Copy_Mbrs directory.
-So to compile you will need to create and populate a source file named COPY_MBRS.

-The RPG code is free form, except that the D-Specs are fixed form.
-This probably allows more  developers who are still on older versions of the OS, or are still using the out of date SEU, to more easily use the code.
-The code can be converted to totally free format using the free _**"JCRHFD - Rpg H,F,D to free form syntax"**_ command available at [JCRCMDS.COM](http://www.jcrcmds.com/jcrdown2.html#JCRHFD_tag).
-If there is interest I may post totally free form versions.

 The genesis of these programs was code that I wrote in RPG IV for a Fortune 500 retailer circa 2002-2004.
 The code was then cloned as a standard approach by another team leader.
-This code is a more modern version that I cleaned up in 2020.
+This code is a more modern version that I cleaned up in 2020 and restructured again in late 2023.

-The style tries to have consistent naming and I do not share field names between the RPG and the display files--I've seen too many accidental modifications in my support career.
+My style tries to have consistent naming and I do not share field names between the RPG and the display files--I've seen too many accidental modifications in my support career.

 The display file uses a private set of indicators, something I started doing to try to educate coworkers who were struggling with monolithic code where all 99 indicators were in use.
 You can also reset indicators and such in display files, but I prefer to do it myself.